 The good news is that almost all kids who wet the bed eventually stop.
 So if you wet every night, don't be discouraged.
 And don't worry that you're not normal, either physically or emotionally.
 Bedwetting is not usually caused by a problem with your body or your feelings.

 It's likely that bedwetting will go away on its own.
-In fact, 15 out of 100 kids who wet the bed will stop every year without any treatment at all.
-But if you have this problem it's still a good idea for you and your parents to talk to your doctor about it.
+But if you have this problem, it's still a good idea for you and your parents to talk to your doctor about it.

 If you wet the bed, there are some things you can do to stay dry.
 Try not to drink anything after dinner and remember to go to the bathroom before going to bed.
 If you do wet the bed, help with the cleanup by pulling off the sheets and putting them in the laundry.

 A lot of doctors think that the best treatment for enuresis is a program that retrains your brain to do one of two things:

 - wake you up so you can go to the bathroom

 - stay asleep and hold it until morning